Planning Trips for Pets

-A dog with motion sickness can present many (travel) challenges, especially when you’re planning a summer road trip.
+A dog with motion sickness can present many travel challenges, especially when you’re planning a summer road trip.
 However, a pup with motion sickness shouldn’t keep everyone from enjoying a family vacation together!

 Symptoms of motion sickness may include excessive:

 - Crate them.
 As the safest method of pet travel, the reduced movement will lessen the likelihood of nausea.
-If traveling with a crate, cover the sides to keep your dog in a forward-facing position.
+If traveling with a crate, cover the sides and keep your dog in a forward-facing position.

 - Roll it Down.
 A common tip to reduce nausea is to roll the car window down while driving.
 Fresh air can do wonders for an unsettled stomach.
+If your pet is not crated, avoid letting them stick their head out of the window.
+This will prevent injury from either flying foreign objects, or worse…. jumping out!

 - Limit Intake.
 It is recommended to travel on an empty stomach or limit the amount of food intake prior to departure, with at least two to three hours between a meal and car ride.